Alexjcqin/corekeeper-fabric/README.md

 ## Features

-- Custom mobs (Orange Slime, Purple Slime, Larva, Snare Plant, etc.)
+- Custom mobs
-- New items (Recall Idol, Scarlet Chest, etc.)
+- New items
-- Custom dimensions (Azeos Wilderness)
+- Custom dimensions
-- Magic systems and trinkets
 - And more!

 ## Installation